mattmahn/gitall.rs/README.md

 $ cd ~/code
 $ gitall fetch origin
 ```
-Alternatively, you could also run `gitall -D ~/code fetch origin` from any directory.
+Alternatively, you can run `gitall -D ~/code fetch origin` from any directory.

 ### Options